-1. Refer to Table 2 for lower limit of normal thresholds based on gender and race/ethnic norms.

-2. All individuals must undergo an appropriate clinical evaluation in order to elucidate the causative etiology of the anemia.
+- 1. Refer to Table 2 for lower limit of aeromedical thresholds. - 2.
+All individuals must undergo an appropriate clinical evaluation to elucidate the causative etiology of the anemia.
 If this evaluation does not identify a diagnosis that is independently disqualifying IAW the most recent version of the MSD, then utilize this table to assess waiver potential.
-If a disqualifying condition is identified as the underlying cause of the low hemoglobin, refer to the relevant aeromedical standards to assess waiver potential.

-- 3. In the absence of any pathophysiology with the potential to progress or worsen, an indefinite waiver is likely once historical stability of hemoglobin levels is demonstrated. - 4.
-Must be asymptomatic with demonstrated historical stability and without need for hematology follow-up. - 5.
-ACS review may be requested at the discretion of the waiver authority - 6.
+If a disqualifying condition is identified as the underlying cause of the low hemoglobin, refer to the relevant aeromedical standards to assess waiver potential. - 3.
+In the absence of any pathophysiology with the potential to progress or worsen, an indefinite waiver is likely once historical stability of hemoglobin levels is demonstrated. - 4.
+Certification authority for untrained assets is AFRS/CMO. - 5.
+Must be asymptomatic with demonstrated historical stability and without need for hematology follow-up. - 6.
+ACS review may be requested at the discretion of the waiver authority. - 7.
 If the anemia is disqualifying for retention IAW the most recent version of the MSD, then it is also disqualifying for all duties requiring enhanced medical standards (including ATC and GBO), and a waiver is required.

-Table 2: Lower limit of normal (LLN) hemoglobin (g/dL), aeromedical standard adjusted for gender and race/ethnicity
+Table 2: Lower limit of normal (LLN) hemoglobin (g/dL), aeromedical standard.